gecko0307/dagon/README.md

 Dagon
 =====
 Dagon is a 3D game development framework for D language.
-It is a work-in-progress reincarnation of [DGL](https://github.com/gecko0307/dgl) with several architecture improvements.
+It is a reincarnation of [DGL](https://github.com/gecko0307/dgl) with several architecture improvements.
 Dagon is based on OpenGL 4.0 core profile, SDL2 and Freetype 2.8.1.

 The goal of this project is creating a modern, easy to use, extendable game engine for D due to the lack of such.